A virtual reality:

-Join us on January 29th for the first webinar in a three-part series featuring speakers from Indigenous and environmental organizations as well as businesses to learn about Indigenous-led natural climate solutions in Canada.
-The presenters will explore how Indigenous communities could benefit from business opportunities related to land stewardship while reducing climate change impacts.
-We will also hear about current barriers and ideas for advancing thriving, Indigenous-led natural climate solutions in Canada.
-Register today at https://abpa.live/naturesession.
+Join us on March 25th for the second webinar in a three-part series featuring speakers from Indigenous and environmental organizations as well as businesses to learn about Indigenous-led natural climate solutions in Canada.
+This session will explore how Coastal First Nations have created unique opportunities for conservation efforts through partnership and carbon offsets.
+Register today at https://abpa.live/coastal

 The ABPA Our Fair Share: Helping Indigenous Business Access Covid-19 Relief Funds.
 May 6, 2020 @ 1:00 p.m. to 1:30 p.m. with special guest Brian Davey, executive director of NADF.
 To register click here: